SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 The size of this chunk is a multiple of 38 bytes.

 Its structure is the same as in SF2.04.

+### achPresetName Changes

+- In SoundFont® 2.04, achPresetName must be an ASCII string.
+- Now, UTF-8 replaces ASCII, allowing more characters to be written.

 ### wPreset Changes